 Digital machines that cannot be donated can be recycled through our

-Crayons: SCARCE in Addison, 630-545-9710, Colors4Change in Naperville, firstname.lastname@example.org, and Greener Good in Palatine, 847-250-7185 email@example.com are suburban non-profits that accept crayon donations.
+Crayons: Association for Individual Development in Aurora, 847-931-2292, SCARCE in Addison, 630-545-9710, Colors4Change in Naperville, email@example.com, an Greener Good in Palatine, 847-250-7185 firstname.lastname@example.org are suburban non-profits that accept crayon donations.
 You can see if your child's school has a collection with Crayon Collection.
 Finally, The Crayon Initiative and the National Crayon Recycling Program both collect crayons by mail to benefit various causes.

 Crutches & Canes: See Mobility Aids, below.